• Skip to primary navigation

 A plate with two oven baked tuna sweetcorn cakes and salad on with a ramekin of mayonnaise.
 Rest of the cakes in the background on a serving platter with serving tongs on.

-Faced with several mountains platefuls of leftover mashed potatoes in the fridge and wondering just what to do with them.
+I was faced with several mountains platefuls of leftover mashed potatoes in the fridge and wondering just what to do with them.

 Rather than freeze them in portions as I normally would, I thought I would try and come up with something else different.